AntelopeIO/devdocs/README.md

 # Automated Documentation #
 Scripts to generate Web Documentation Portal.
-Goal of this project is create a single documentation portal linking together documentation across the EOS Network's code repositories.
-This portal will make an effort to make it easy to build and maintain EOS projects.
+Goal of this project is create a single documentation portal linking together documentation across the Antelope Network's code repositories.
+This portal will make an effort to make it easy to build and maintain Antelope projects.
-* Single place EOS documentation
+* Single place Antelope documentation
 * Unified presentation of documentation
 * Single navigation hierarchy covering documentation
 * Consistent UI for documentation